chromaui/chromatic-docs/monorepos.md

 #### With onlyStoryNames

 The `--only-story-names` flag accepts a glob and can be specified multiple times.
-Any component/story name (e.g., `Forms/Button/*`) which matches the glob will have all of its stories captured and tested.
+Any component/story name (e.g., `Forms/Button/*`) that matches the glob will have all its stories captured and tested.

 ```shell
 npx chromatic --only-story-names "Forms/**" --only-story-names "**/Header/*"
 ```

-This would match all stories for all components under "Forms" (i.e., any story file which `title` path starts with "Forms"), as well as all stories for the "Header" component, regardless of where it is in the hierarchy (i.e., any story file which `title` path ends with "Header").
+This would match all stories for all components under "Forms" (i.e., any story file whose `title` path starts with "Forms"), as well as all stories for the "Header" component, regardless of where it is in the hierarchy (i.e., any story file which `title` path ends with "Header").
 Again, make sure to use quotes around glob patterns.

 ### Building a subset of your stories